guo-yong-zhi/WordCloud-Gallery/README.md

 * set a lower density
 * set the background color as the mask color
 * gathering style placement
-* generating with teleporting off
+* generating with repositioning off
 ```julia
 using WordCloud
 wc = wordcloud(